-Even if you have a 500 pounds capacity of 60 x 24 inches but your hitch cannot carry that extra weight, you either cannot use that carrie or fill it up to max capacity.
+Even if you have a 500 pounds capacity of 60 x 24 inches but your hitch cannot carry that extra weight, you either cannot use that carrier or fill it up to max capacity.
 If your HW is below the percentage of weight that your carrier can take, you cannot fill that carrier up.
-The reason is because the weight of the empty carrier counts against the weight that your receiver and car can carry.
+The reason is that the weight of the empty carrier counts against the weight that your receiver and car can carry.
 For example, if you are limited to 500 lbs and you buy a carrier that weighs 78 lbs, that leaves you with 422 lbs to load stuff on.

 Just before you go for the maximum capacity in the market, check if your hitch and car can carry it at full capacity.
 If it cannot, the extra space is of no use except if you plan on alternating it to different cars.

 If the size of your car’s receiver doesn’t match the cargo carrier, you will have to get an adapter.
 That is an extra cost.
 Your car’s receiver is either that of 1.25 inches or 2 inches.
 If your preferred carrier doesn’t match that and you cannot afford to spend on an adapter, you have to look at other hitch carriers.
 Hitch adapters asides making hitches and carriers work, some of them provide better ground clearance.
 This is another reason to get one: if your preferred carrier doesn’t have good ground clearance.

 It is best to always take precaution when carrying luggage outside your vehicle.
 You don’t want it to fall off while driving and cause an accident.
 It can if an oncoming vehicle tries to avoid the tumbling cargo/carrier.
 Firstly, check for hitch locks or lockable latches.
 Also, check for strapping points and buy a strap if your preferred carrier doesn’t come with one.